Pediatric infusion therapy

 • After the infusion is over, our nurse will take out the IV and place a bandage on the site.

-What can I expect after Infusion Therapy?
+What can I expect after pediatric infusion therapy?

 You or your child should be able to resume normal activities right away.